 There are two types of peri-orbital wrinkles, dynamic and static.
-The oculoplastic surgeon will determine, which predominates at the corner’s of your eyes in order to recommend the best treatment.
-They will examine all the muscles around the eyes, glabella and forehead.
-This will be done by asking you to make faces such as “smile”, “screw the eyes up tightly”, “look angry”, “lift your eyebrows up high” thus testing each muscle group.
+The oculoplastic surgeon will determine which predominates at the corner’s of your eyes in order to recommend the best treatment.
+They will examine all the muscles around the eyes, glabella and forehead by asking you to make faces such as “smile”, “screw the eyes up tightly”, “look angry”, “lift your eyebrows up high” thus testing each muscle group.

 They will then use a diagram to show the extent of the areas needing treatment and plan the treatment.

 There are several approaches to help reduce crow’s feet:

 Improving skin care, skin-resurfacing techniques including laser, micro-focused thermos-coagulation for lifting the skin at the corner’s of the eyes (Ultherapy), Botulinum toxin A injections (Botox), fillers such as Restylane Skinboosters, and eyelid surgery are effective wrinkle treatments.

 Tretinoin 0.05% cream (prescription only) to improve skin quality overlying the crow’s feet.
 It’s regular use helps tighten the overlying skin by laying down new collagen.

 Facial fillers such as Skinboosters (hyaluronic acid gel) injected into the outer corner of the eyes help smooth lines and provide dermal hydration hence mask the crow’s feet even for dynamic lines, but are is best used for static deeper lines.